kyverno/website/content/en/docs/Writing policies/mutate.md

 ### Conditional logic using anchors

+Like with `validate` rules, conditional anchors are supported on `mutate` rules.
+Refer to the [anchors section](/docs/writing-policies/validate/#anchors) for more general information on conditionals.

 An **anchor** field, marked by parentheses and an optional preceding character, allows conditional processing for mutations.

 The mutate overlay rules support two types of anchors: